Embracing the future of work and omni-connected experience

 We listened to the voices of our people through the 78,000 responses from our global all-people survey.
 We asked them to reflect on what has worked well and to envision our future and share what they need for their well-being, productivity and fulfilment.
 Eighty-eight percent identified flexible working as the most important enabler for work in the future.

 We also listened to feedback from internal Change@Work events which brought together 14,000 people across the world to ideate on building careers that people love, recognizing shared success and creating a sense of belonging.
 These events revealed that innovative and sustainable ways of working are key to maintaining high performance and exceptional employee experiences.

-Key to our success is building our future of work based on what we heard and staying focused on what’s most important to consider as we move forward.
 We know that compassionate leadership and intentional behaviors support a team environment where people can thrive and reach their full potential.

 Based on these insights, we developed a comprehensive approach—including principles, processes and personas to guide Accenture leaders as they make decisions about new, flexible ways of working.
 Guidance is customized taking into consideration the landscape as well as local laws, policies and regulations.
 This ensures that we have a global approach that is locally relevant, while helping to level the playing field to create more equitable experiences.